 Meet and greet local farmers at the Forsyth Park Farmer’s Market open on Saturday mornings at Forsyth Park.
 Stop by for local honey, vegetables and more.

-One of the best experiences in Savannah is the 700 Kitchen Cooking School located at the Mansion on Forsyth Park.
-I really love this experience because it is great for anyone and is the perfect activity to enjoy as a couple or with a large group of friends.
+One of the best experiences in Savannah is the Classes by Kessler located at the Mansion on Forsyth Park.
+We really love this experience because it is great for anyone and is the perfect activity to enjoy as a couple or with a large group of friends.

-I chose the Farmer’s Market Tour class because I loved the idea of shopping for locally grown, fresh produce at the Forsyth Park Farmer’s Market and then preparing a meal from the ingredients.
+We chose the Farmer’s Market Tour class because we loved the idea of shopping for locally grown, fresh produce at the Forsyth Park Farmer’s Market and then preparing a meal from the ingredients.
 With 16 people, the class was fun, laid-back and casual.
 It was a mix between a demonstration class and a hands on class.
-Chef Peter Russo, a James Beard executive chef, featured an engaging class fit for everyone.
+The Chef featured an engaging class fit for everyone.

-While I always love any opportunity to spend time in the kitchen with an executive chef, there is no pressure at all to prepare or cook the food.
-Grab the knives and start prepping fresh collard greens and sliced bread or sit back, relax and enjoy watching Chef Russo prepare a delectable Low Country meal.
+While we always love any opportunity to spend time in the kitchen with an executive chef, there is no pressure at all to prepare or cook the food.
+Grab the knives and start prepping fresh collard greens and sliced bread or sit back, relax and enjoy watching the chef prepare a delectable Low Country meal.

 The best part of the class was the end, of course!
 After all of the meal prep and cooking is complete, everyone gathers around a long wooden table to enjoy a taste of Savannah with perfectly cooked steak, shrimp, grits, greens and more.
-If I had to choose only one activity to enjoy while in Savannah, the 700 Kitchen Cooking School is definitely my choice!
+If we had to choose only one activity to enjoy while in Savannah, the Cooking School is definitely my choice.

 Savannah is a city with endless things to eat, see and do.
-Visit for a weekend and explore some of the best foodie spots featured here or stay for a week and explore all that the area has to offer.
+Visit for a weekend and explore some of the best restaurants in Savannah or stay for a week and explore all that the area has to offer.

-This post was created in partnership with Visit Savannah.
+This post was original created in partnership with Visit Savannah.
+It was recently updated with up to date content based on recent trips to Savannah (not in partnership with Visit Savannah).
 As always, all opinions are my own.